eeexuanlyx/Cake-Parcel-Frontend/README.md

 - An invoice can include multiple products, creating a one-to-many relationship with the invoice_products table.

-- Order details are consolidated by joining users, invoices, invoice_products, and products, enabling admins to review transactions in the admin panel.
+- Order details are consolidated by joining users, user_data, invoices, invoice_products, and products, enabling admins to review transactions in the admin panel.

 - Customer inquiries are managed via the user_requests table, linked to users, for streamlined follow-ups.